uwacsp/cits5503/README.md

 ### Week 7: Study Time Week

-There will be no scheduled labs or content for lectures and the time can be used for the midterm exam.
+There will be no scheduled labs or content for lectures and the time can be used for completing the pending labs.

 ---